 L'Oréal's Deep Nourish Conditioner is one of the best-reviewed drugstore deep conditioners out there.
 Users repeatedly comment on its ability to nourish hair without being too heavy.
 To top it off, this product is vegan and cruelty-free, and it doesn't contain sulfates.

-All of the above will leave your hair softer and smoother, but our top pick would have to be Aussie’s 3 Minute Miracle Moist Deep Conditioner.
+All of the above will leave your hair softer and smoother, but our top pick would have to be Aussie’s 3 Minute Miracle Moist Deep Conditioner (view at Amazon).
 This cult-favorite conditioner checks all the boxes: It deeply hydrates the hair while fighting frizz, it only takes three minutes to work, and it’s super affordable.
-Next up, we’re big fans of Neutrogena’s Triple Moisture Daily Deep Conditioner for its lightweight feel and ability to condition even the finest hair without leaving behind a heavy residue.
-When we want to keep things budget-friendly, we love reaching for Hask’s Keratin Protein Smoothing Deep Conditioner Packette whenever our damaged hair needs a strengthening boost.
+Next up, we’re big fans of Neutrogena’s Triple Moisture Daily Deep Conditioner (view at Amazon) for its lightweight feel and ability to condition even the finest hair without leaving behind a heavy residue.
+When we want to keep things budget-friendly, we love reaching for Hask’s Keratin Protein Smoothing Deep Conditioner Packette (view at Ulta) whenever our damaged hair needs a strengthening boost.
 Its many reviewers agree that, for under five bucks, it totally revitalizes the hair.

 What to Look for in a Deep Conditioner